 Greece faces new heatwave as wildfires rage

-Athens (AFP) – Greece braced for a new wave of soaring temperatures Tuesday, as wildfires raged on two popular tourist islands.
+Rhodes (Greece) (AFP) – Greece braced for a new wave of soaring temperatures Tuesday, as wildfires raged on several popular tourist islands, forcing mass evacuations.

 Issued on: Modified: